EliEladElrom/cra-template-must-have-libraries/template/README.md

 CRA already made some decisions for us, for example; build tools: Webpack over Rollup or Parcel.
 Task Runners npm scripts over gulp.
 CSS, JS, and Jest as the default, and so on.

-After working & reviewing projects and libraries that help get the job done with React, it’s hard to stay natural and not to form an opinion one way or another.
+After working & reviewing projects and libraries that help get the job done with React, it’s hard to stay neutral and not to form an opinion one way or another.

 For example, when using the package manager what should you use: yarn or npm.
 When it comes to CSS preprocessor: Saas/SCSS, PostCSS, Less or Stylus, or maybe others.
 CSS Frameworks: use the main ones; Bootstrap or MaterialUI or a different one.
 The list goes on and on.